ssg/streetcoder/README.md

 # requirements

 Almost all projects target .NET 6.
-They targeted .NET 5 before, but .NET 5 support ended in early 2022.
+They targeted .NET 5 originally, but .NET 5 support ended in early 2022.
 With .NET 6 support, you can build the projects using current tools with as little installation work and warnings as possible.
 The source code is still in parity with the book.
 I plan on maintaining